eirys/scop/README.md

 # scop
-Discovering how to use Vulkan.
+Discovering how to use Vulkan with a small graphic project.